space-concordia-robotics/robotics-prototype/robot/util/stresstest/README.md

 - print_cpu_freq_temp

 If you just wish to run the script itself, you can skip this setup.
+If you want to test the functions but only temporarily, source the file with: `. ~/bash_cmds.sh`.

 Copy the script to your home folder